Rectangular Open Channel Design Calculation

 b = Channel bottom width [L].

 F = Froude number.
 F is a non-dimensional parameter indicating the relative effect of inertial effects to gravity effects.
-Flow with F<1 are low velocity flows called subcritical.
+Flows with F<1 are low velocity flows called subcritical.
 F>1 are high velocity flows called supercritical.
 Subcritical flows are controlled by downstream obstructions while supercritical flows are affected by upstream controls.
 F=1 flows are called critical.

 g = acceleration due to gravity = 32.174 ft/s2 = 9.8066 m/s2. g is used in the equation for Froude number.